ArcInstitute/stack/README.md

 Stack is a large-scale encoder-decoder foundation model trained on 150 million uniformly-preprocessed single cells.
 It introduces a novel tabular attention architecture that enables both intra- and inter-cellular information flow, setting cell-by-gene matrix chunks as the basic input data unit.
 Through in-context learning, Stack offers substantial performance improvements in generalizing biological effects and enables generation of unseen cell profiles in novel contexts.

+## System requirements

+Stack is primarily developed and tested on Linux systems.

+- **Operating system**: Tested on Ubuntu 22.04.5 LTS with Linux kernel 5.15.0-164-generic on x86_64
+- **Hardware**: NVIDIA GPU recommended for model training and large-scale inference; tested on NVIDIA H100 80GB HBM3
+- **Python**: Tested with Python 3.10.18
+- **PyTorch**: Tested with PyTorch 2.5.1+cu121
+- **CUDA**: Tested with a PyTorch CUDA 12.1 build
+- **NVIDIA driver**: Tested with version 535.230.02
+- **cuDNN**: Tested with version 91100
+- **Compiler**: Tested with GCC/G++ 11.4.0 with C++17 support

+Software dependencies are specified in `setup.cfg`.

 ## Installation

+Typical installation time is less than 1 minute on a standard desktop or workstation with a compatible PyTorch environment.

 ### Using pip
 ```bash